 Besides quality based on years of cumulated expertise, Axis cameras have another unique advantage – thanks to their open platform, called the Axis Camera Application Platform (ACAP), space has been created for developers to come up with applications designed to meet specific customer needs.

 RTMP vs. RTSP protocol

 A video signal provided by an image chip inside a network camera must first be encoded into H.264 video format; then, it can be sent over the internet.
-In principle, all network cameras pack encoded video into RTSP (Real Time Streaming Protocol) that’s used to send such a video stream over the network.
+In principle, all network cameras pack encoded video into RTSP (Real-Time Streaming Protocol) that are used to send such a video stream over the network.
 RTSP is a so-called “pull” type of protocol, meaning that you need to connect to a camera (e.g., via its public IP address and forwarded port) and pull the video from it.

 An embedded application for live streaming

 Running directly onboard the camera, CamStreamer application is precisely one of these ingeniously simple pieces of ACAP software.
 Its primary function is to repackage the RTSP video stream provided by the camera into the RTMP format, which the online video platform can then easily work with.
 This brings several advantages: